Review of MedSailors Croatia Discovery: A Week Sailing from Split

 This is where Matej learned to dive into the water from the boat after never trying it before in his life.
 Thanks to the wonderful group for their support!

-Afterward, we moved places and went to dock right on the Makarska Riviera.
+Afterward, we moved places to dock on the Makarska Riviera.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-Makarska is known as a kind of adventure capital, and some of the things you can do there are zip lining, parasailing, canyoning, and rafting.
+Makarska is known as an adventure capital, and some of the things you can do there are zip lining, parasailing, canyoning, and rafting.

 Some people chose parasailing, but our whole group and most others went for ziplining in Tučepi, which was super fun!
 We performed tricks/acrobatics and had a blast.